-Max is a fully qualified German attorney (Rechtsanwalt) who studied law at the Universities of Bayreuth and Bordeaux.
-Following his graduation in 2012, he joined the international law firm, Hogan Lovells, in Frankfurt.
-Before working for Boehringer Ingelheim, Max was a legal counsel at Armacell in Luxembourg.
-His experience covers international legal work with a focus on corporate law, mergers & acquisitions, joint ventures and other cooperations.
+Max is a fully qualified German attorney (Rechtsanwalt) who studied law at the university of Würzburg.
+He holds a Master of Laws degree (LL.M.) from Vanderbilt University and is a Fulbright alumni.
+Following his graduation, he joined the international law firm Linklaters LLP in Frankfurt.
+Before advising the Boehringer Ingelheim Venture Fund, Max was a senior legal counsel at BI’s German legal department.
+His experience covers pharmaceutical sector expertise and international legal work with a focus on corporate law, mergers & acquisitions, joint ventures and other cooperations.

 Stefan accomplished his PhD in 1999 at the University of Aachen, Germany, and then completed a Postdoctoral Fellowship at DNAX Research Institute in Palo Alto, California.
 He has since headed immunology research labs or groups at Micromet (2003-2006), Schering-Plough Biopharma (2006-2010), Gilead Sciences (2011-2016), and most recently at Boehringer-Ingelheim (2016-2020), across different indication areas including immune-oncology, infectious diseases, inflammatory conditions, and fibrosis.